boolCost

 background

-The Strict/DiscreteBoolean module supplies the strict Boolean/propositional realization.
-Its carrier orbit is periodic, yet the forced arithmetic remains the free iteration object derived from the native generator rather than the finite image inside Bool.
-The definition imports from PositiveRatio and re-uses the upstream comparison cost from DiscreteLogicRealization, whose doc-comment states it is the Boolean comparison cost: zero for equality, one for distinction.
+The Strict/DiscreteBoolean module develops the strict Boolean realization.
+The carrier orbit is periodic, yet the forced arithmetic is the free iteration object derived from the native generator rather than the finite image inside Bool.
+The boolCost supplies the comparison function for this realization.

 proof idea